-- Scar tissue or skin and muscle loss: Patients with scarring, tissue grafting or tissue loss may not be candidates for a BKA.
+- Scar tissue or skin and muscle loss: A patient with scarring, tissue grafting, or tissue loss may not be a candidate for a BKA.
 Such patients may not have adequate skin or muscle to heal a wound or to use an artificial leg.

 - Limited knee function or knee pain: Patients who cannot straighten their knee or have pain and giving way at the knee may find it difficult to use an artificial leg.

 - Patients who already do not walk or stand due to other reasons may not benefit from a BKA.

 If amputation is being considered, a team approach should be used.
 This often means meeting with numerous specialists.
-This may include your orthopaedic surgeon; your medical doctor, who can make sure you are healthy for surgery; a prosthetist, someone
+This may include your foot and ankle orthopaedic surgeon; your medical doctor, who can make sure you are healthy for surgery; a prosthetist, someone

 who specializes in making artificial limbs; a physical therapist; and a rehab doctor.
 Support groups and patients with similar problems who have undergone amputation can be excellent resources before and after surgery.

 During surgery, the leg is amputated at a level that removes as much damaged tissue as possible.
 There is no single length of amputation that will work for all patients.
 In general, several inches of leg bone below the knee are required in order for an

 artificial leg to be properly fit.
 There is not an advantage to a very long residual leg as it does not improve the ability to fit and wear an artificial leg.